GarySimons/Gary_Simons/README.md

 ## Overview

+### Please note that the interface for creating, updating and deleting data is on the 'hidden' admin page.
+The link for this is in the footer on the contact page.

 This is a website to **promote me as a Full Stack Web Developer**.
-In the future, I shall be able to use it to send to protential employers as a way of advertising my skills.
-It has been built using template inheritance which will make it easier to add content as my projects and skills grow.
+In the future, I shall be able to use it to send to protential employers as a way of **advertising my skills.** It has been built using **template inheritance** which will make it easier to add content as my projects and skills grow.

 The aim of the project is to produce a website using **Flask** and **Python** that allows the use of data stored in a database on **MongoDB**.
 The website has to demostrate the data storage principles that you should be able to **create, read, update and delete (CRUD)** that data through a user interface.
-For my project, the user of that interface will be **me** as the website's owner.
-I have 'hidden' an admin section, which can be accessed from the footer on the **contact** page.
-This takes you to the **admin** page, from which you can read, add, update or delete the data.
-The data is diplayed to the users in a panel on the **about** page, using easy to diguest text and progress bars to show skills and skill levels attained.
+For my project, the **user** of that interface will be **me** as the website's owner.

+**I have 'hidden' an admin section**, which can be accessed from the footer on the **contact page.** This takes you to the **admin page**, from which you can read, add, update or delete the data.
+The data is **diplayed to the user** in a panel on the **about page**, using easy to diguest text and progress bars to show skills and skill levels attained.

 ### The goals of this website are:
 * To build brand awareness.